Variables

 Types

-BoxLang is a typeless language, but internal types always exist.
+BoxLang is a typeless language, but internal types always exist which can be inferred or declared.
 BoxLang will automatically cast so you can do flexible typing assignments when evaluating expressions.
 It does all the tedious and hard job for you.
 If we were to categorize BoxLang variables into categories, these would be:

 CategoryDescription